1st Fighter Brigade: 4th Division

 On 12 September 1951, the division resumed operations which was its third deployment.
 It engaged in battles eight times in total and resulted in 26 American aircraft being shot down and 8 damaged American aircraft.
 However, the 4th Division also faced losses with 14 MiG-15s shot down and 6 damaged.
 The 3rd Division took over combat missions in Dandong Langtou Airport and the 4th Division was returned to base.
 The 4th Division participated in an award ceremony later on, Hua Longyi was awarded a Special Class Meritorious while Zou Yan and five others were awarded First Class Meritorious Service.
 The division reentered the Korean War on 16 January 1952 as their fourth deployment.
-Zhang Jihui and his wingman Dan Zhiyu fought and won against an American F-86 Sabre lead by flying ace George Andrew Davis Jr. The division fought 17 battles, shot down 17 and damaged 6 American aircraft for the duration of its deployment.
+Zhang Jihui and his wingman Dan Zhiyu fought and won against an American F-86 Sabre led by flying ace George Andrew Davis Jr. The division fought 17 battles, shot down 17 and damaged 6 American aircraft for the duration of its deployment.
 It was recalled back to Liaoyang in June 1952 to receive upgrades and by the end of the year all the MiG-15s were fully upgraded into MiG-15bis.
 The 4th Division was deployed for the fifth time on 15 March 1953 to Dagushan Airport.
 It took part in 29 battles, shot down 24 F-86, 1 Lockheed F-94 Starfire and damaged 3 F-86.
 Due to the signing of the Korean Armistice Agreement on 7 July 1953, the 4th Division was ordered to stop all combat operations and returned to its base in Liaoyang.

 During the Korean War, the 4th Division was tasked with protecting the supply chains and key locations of the People's Volunteer Army.
 Its aircraft took off in total of 4058 times, fought in 914 air engagements with 43 of its pilots successfully downing enemy aircraft.
 It has 64 shot down enemy aircraft, 24 damaged enemy aircraft in total with the losses of 55 aircraft and 25 damaged aircraft.
 1,424 men of the division has been awarded for their service.